totop275/ss-datatables/README.md

 ss-datatables uses object properties to define columns and tables used to serve datatables.
 Below are the properties used by ss-datatables.

 * **column** :
   > Defines the tables, columns, and table relationships that are used.
+You can write this on your controller class constructor (`__construct`)
   * example:
     * ```php
       $this->column=[